We performed a comparison between AWS Step Functions and Pega BPM based on real PeerSpot user reviews.

 "What should be included is some UI features and maybe some integrations.
 This includes documentation on how the UI works."

-AWS Step Functions is ranked 12th in Business Process Management (BPM) with 8 reviews while Pega BPM is ranked 3rd in Business Process Management (BPM) with 55 reviews.
+AWS Step Functions is ranked 12th in Business Process Management (BPM) with 9 reviews while Pega BPM is ranked 3rd in Business Process Management (BPM) with 57 reviews.
 AWS Step Functions is rated 7.8, while Pega BPM is rated 8.2.
 The top reviewer of AWS Step Functions writes "Simplifies complex task automation and enhances development workflows while offering user-friendly interface, seamless scalability and efficient workflow orchestration".
-On the other hand, the top reviewer of Pega BPM writes "Low code with great APIs and good flexibility".
-AWS Step Functions is most compared with Camunda, IBM BPM, Apache Airflow, Oracle BPM and IBM Business Automation Workflow, whereas Pega BPM is most compared with ServiceNow, Camunda, Appian and Microsoft Power Apps.
+On the other hand, the top reviewer of Pega BPM writes "Provides built-in frameworks that can be reused and reduces time and cost".
+AWS Step Functions is most compared with Camunda, IBM BPM, Oracle BPM, Apache Airflow and IBM Business Automation Workflow, whereas Pega BPM is most compared with ServiceNow, Camunda, Appian and IBM BPM.
 See our AWS Step Functions vs. Pega BPM report.

 See our list of best Business Process Management (BPM) vendors.